maxgeorg99/data_efficient_dependency_estimation/README.md

-For Running all the experiments in this project java and R has to be installed on the machine.
+For running all the experiments in this project a working java and R version has to be installed on the machine.

 To install this project on your machine clone the repository and execute the poetry (https://python-poetry.org/) command poetry install.